Link-the-Coder/LSTimer/README.md

 ### Mac and linux:

-# Easy option: install the executable file called /LSTimer and run it
+Easy option: go to the [Releases](https://github.com/Link-the-Coder/LSTimer-Linux/releases) tab and install the executable file called LSTimer and run it

-# Or (more complex, only for linux):
+Or (more complex, only for linux):

 **⚠️ Please install packages step-by-step with your correct package manager!**
 If unsure, `apt` is likely your package manager (Debian/Ubuntu).
 Otherwise, search online.